razvangoga/Angular-Wizard/README.md

 * Transition from directives to components - i was not able to get the step component to do the transclude content correctly.
 I think this may be related to the 1.5.8 version of Angular that was a hard requirement
 * Transition to Angular 2/4 and TypeScript
 * Make the template urls top level **rg-wizard component** parameters - at the moment thy are hardcoded in the directive's JS code
-* Add some animation for the startup - slow with large forms
+* ~~Add some animation for the startup - slow with large forms~~ oct 14th 2018 : optimized startup / loading of pages